Now this is the post that will make jewelers mad. But the truth is, most trade-ins are NOT worth their weight in gold. Here’s why…

 Most jewelers have trade-in policies that keep you from getting a really great deal.

-For example, most policies state that you cannot use a trade-in towards a piece of Jewelry that’s on sale.
-That sucks!
+For example, most policies state that you cannot use a trade-in towards a piece of jewelry that’s on sale.
 It’s usually either one discount, or the other, BUT NOT BOTH!

-So say for example, you have a trade-in worth $1000.
-You want to trade it towards a piece of merchandise that’s retailed at $2000.
-(Most policies force you to buy twice as much as the trade-in is worth.)
+Say for instance you have a trade-in worth $1000.
+You want to trade it towards a piece of merchandise that’s retailed at $2000 (most policies force you to buy twice as much as the trade-in is worth)…

-Because then you notice that there’s a tag in the showcase that says, “Diamond Engagement Ring Sale Now 30% Off!”
+It’s not good because you notice that there’s a sale tag in the showcase that reads, “diamond engagement ring sale 30% off.”
 Hey wait a minute…

-So are you really getting your FULL trade-in value?
+So are you really getting a FULL trade-in value?
 NO!

 In fact, you LOSE!

 Because you just gave them your $1000 trade-in towards a ring that you could have gotten for the same price anyway.
 That’s not cool!

 Christmas time, holidays, bridal season; jewelers usually offer up to 50% off.
 Some jewelers even mark their pieces up, just so they CAN advertise huge savings and sales.
 So trade-in or not, you’re still getting about the same deal.

 Beware of the jewelers that actually do allow you to use BOTH your trade-in and a sale price at the same time… Proceed with caution on those deals.
 Because normally it means a couple things…